Avesh6754/clock_app_task/README.md

   child: Text('Filled Tonal Button'),
 )
 ```
-###Properties
+# Properties
-#onPressed: Callback function called when the button is tapped.
+### onPressed: Callback function called when the button is tapped.
-#onLongPress: Callback function called when the button is long-pressed.
+### onLongPress: Callback function called when the button is long-pressed.
-#style: Defines the button's visual properties like color, padding, shape, etc.
+### style: Defines the button's visual properties like color, padding, shape, etc.
-#child: Typically a Text widget that defines the button's label.
+### child: Typically a Text widget that defines the button's label.
-###Drawer
-##Description
+# Drawer
+## Description
-#Drawer is a panel that slides in from the side of the screen.
+### Drawer is a panel that slides in from the side of the screen.
 It is often used for navigation purposes and can contain a list of items that the user can select.

-#Usage
-#dart
-#Copy code
+### Usage
+### dart
 ```bash
 Drawer(
   child: ListView(